prasanthsasikumar/awake-template/content/posts/getting-started-with-awake.md

 ---
-title: Getting Started
+title: Getting started with Netlify
-subtitle: Get Up and Running with Awake
+subtitle: How to get started with creating a website in under an hour
 category:
   - About Awake
-author: Daniel Kelly
+author: Prasanth Sasikumar
-date: 2019-08-03T19:59:59.000Z
+date: 2020-01-12T18:59:59.000Z
 featureImage: /uploads/getting-started-hero.jpg
 ---
 Awake is a Nuxt.js template for generating a beautifully robust static site with blog.